jedcn/there-and-back-again/README.md

 Now you'll have a file named `config.md` that has a single triple-fenced block of code in it.

+This block of code will contain the entire contents of `config.json`.

 You should check both files into version control

 ## Updates to your config file